DavGarcia/use-normalized-keys/README.md

 ## 🙏 Acknowledgments

-- Inspired by the need for consistent keyboard handling in web games
+- Inspired by the need for consistent keyboard handling in professional applications
 - Built with React hooks best practices
 - Platform quirks research from various browser compatibility resources